Orange-OpenSource/Orange-Boosted-Bootstrap/docs-orange/layout/grid.md

 See how aspects of the Bootstrap grid system work across multiple devices with a handy table.

+We have include a security margin for container fluid.
+The goal is to fit exactly the desired content width at the targetted resolution.

 <div class="table-responsive">
   <table class="table table-bordered table-striped">
     <thead>